 Students explore and investigate the interrelationships of the natural world.
 They analyze environmental problems, both natural and human-made, and examine solutions for resolving and preventing those problems.
 The course is interdisciplinary, embracing topics from geology, biology, environmental studies, environmental science, chemistry, and geography.
-For more details go to the two-page Course Overview (.pdf/932KB).
+For more details go to the course home page.

 The course is comparable to a one-semester, introductory college course in environmental science.
 It will enable students to undertake more advanced study of environmental science topics or, alternatively, to fulfill basic requirements for a laboratory science.

 Students should have completed two years of high school laboratory science—one year of life science and one year of physical science.
 They should also have taken at least one year of algebra.
 A course in earth science is desirable but not necessary.

 Any motivated student should be given the chance to benefit from an AP course.
 If your school administers the PSAT/NMSQT®, use AP Potential™.
 This free online tool allows you to identify students who are likely to succeed in AP based on their PSAT/NMSQT® or SAT®.
 Such scores have been proven to be stronger predictors of AP success than high school grades or GPA.

 These resources will help:

 - The AP Environmental Science Course Description (.pdf/529KB) defines the course.
 If you only download one thing this year, make this it.

 - Professional development, such as one-day workshops, specialty conferences, and weeklong AP Summer Institutes are great for novices and experts alike.